 How to calculate your capital gain

-Next, add the cost of any “capital improvements,” which are defined by the IRS as large-scale projects that add value to your home, prolong its life or adapt it to new uses.
+- Next, add the cost of any “capital improvements,” which are defined by the IRS as large-scale projects that add value to your home, prolong its life or adapt it to new uses.
 Keep in mind that a new roof or an addition would qualify, while improvements that return the home to its original value (such as replacing a few shingles or broken window panes) would not.

-- Calculate the amount you earned at the closing table ($210,000), less your closing costs (-$900) and the commission you pay your REALTOR® (-$14,700).
-That total is $194,400.
+- Calculate the amount you earned at the closing table, subtracting your closing costs and the commission that you paid your real estate agent.

 Keep in mind that when you are seeking to exclude your capital gains from tax obligations, you will need to have documentation of every number you submit to the IRS — from proof of the original purchase price and final sale price, to the capital improvements and sale expenses you are claiming.